Last Updated on November 4, 2021

-Amaze your craft group, kids and in-laws with this super easy and fun melted mint plate.
+Amaze your craft group, kids, and in-laws with this super easy and fun melted holiday mint plate.
 This project is so easy, cheap and quick!
 Kids and adults of all ages love creating this magical holiday plate.
-I would do this DIY melted mint plate at the nursing home; from start to finish we would have this project (un) wrapped-up in less than an hour.
+I would do this DIY melted holiday mint plate at the nursing home; from start to finish we would have this project (un) wrapped-up in less than an hour.

 - Pam cooking spray